Jan Hendrik Hofmeyr (Onze Jan)

-Jan Hendrik Hofmeyr (4 July 1845 – 11 October 1909) was a South African politician.
+Jan Hendrik Hofmeyr (4 July 1845 – 11 October 1909) was a politician in the Cape Colony.
 He was affectionately known as Onze Jan, "our Jan" in Dutch.

 Life

 He was born in Cape Town, educated at the South African College, and at an early age turned his attention to politics, first as a journalist.

 He was editor of de Zuid-Afrikaan until its incorporation with Ons Land, and of the Zuid Afrikaansche Tijdschrift.

 By birth, education and sympathies a typical Dutch Afrikaner, he set himself to organize the political power of his fellow-countrymen.
 This he did very effectively, and when in 1879 he entered the Cape parliament as member for Stellenbosch, he became the real leader of the Dutch party.

 Yet he only held office for six months – as minister without portfolio in the Scanlen ministry from May to November 1881.

 He held no subsequent official post in the colony, though he shared with Sir Thomas Upington and Sir Charles Mills the honor of representing the Cape at the intercolonial conference of 1887.

 Here he supported the proposal for entrusting the defence of Simon's Town to Cape Colony, leaving only the armament to be provided by the imperial government, opposed trans-oceanic penny postage and moved a resolution in favor of an imperial customs union.

 At the Colonial Conference of 1894 at Ottawa he was again one of the Cape representatives.

 In 1888 and in 1889, he was a member of the South African customs conference.